SoujanyaPonnapalli/ScalingBlockchains/README.md

 | [OmniLedger](https://ieeexplore.ieee.org/abstract/document/8418625) | 13,000 | ~ 1 minute     |16 MB  (800 hosts, 25 shards, 12.5% adversary) |

 A summary of the maximum number of peers or nodes reported in the paper.
 If the scalability is reported against the total number of nodes in the network, then the type of the nodes is "T".
-If scalability is reported against the number of participating in the consensus, then the type of the nodes is "C".
+If scalability is reported against the number of nodes participating in the consensus, then the type of the nodes is "C".

 | Paper                                                    | # Nodes (Type) | Config (VMs, nodes per VM)| Geo-distribution|